Safety and Profitability: The £22.9bn Cost of Non-Compliance

 2. Indirect Costs

 Here’s where it gets even more painful.
-Indirect costs, like lost productivity, project delays, retraining, and the time spent investigating and reporting, can be four to ten times higher than direct costs.
+Indirect costs, like lost productivity, project delays, retraining, and the time spent investigating and reporting, sit underneath the obvious bill and are much harder to see coming.
 Suddenly, that “minor” incident becomes a major hit to your bottom line.

 3. Reputational Damage